cmaureir/progra-alma/lectures/week6/assignment6.rst

   * Function name ``move_antenna(...)``
   * Call the ``move`` method of the transporter.
-  * The main idea is to move all the antennas to the paths randomly, it means, which is not necessary to place the antenna 1 in the path 1.
+  * The main idea is to move all the antennas to the pads randomly, it means, which is not necessary to place the antenna 1 in the pad 1.
   * Change the transporter status (*MOVING*).
   * Change the antenna status (random, between *OBSERVING* and *FAIL*).
-  * Change the path status (Remove path from set).
+  * Change the pad status (Remove pad from set).
   * Display a message warning the movement.
 * **Set antennas positions**, instructions:

   * Function name ``set_antenna_position(...)``.
-  * For each path, change the dish position to a random ``(x,y,z)`` position.
+  * For each pad, change the dish position to a random ``(azimuth, elevation)`` position.
+  * Remember the restriction of the azimuth and elevation (degrees range)
   * Display a message warning the movement.
 * **Set antennas status**, instructions:

   * Function name ``set_antenna_state(...)``.
-  * For each antenna in a path, change the state randomly-
+  * For each antenna in a pad, change the state randomly-
   * Change antenna state.
   * Display a message warning the state change.
 * **Start antenna observation**, instructions:

   * Function name ``start_observation(...)``
-  * For each antenna in a path, with a *READY* state, start the observation and generate a list of ten data numbers randomly.
+  * For each antenna in a pad, with a *READY* state, start the observation and generate a list of ten data numbers randomly.
   * Change antenna state.
   * Display a message warning the observation process.